 Jonathan S. Cohen practices in the area of commercial litigation, including information technology and telecommunications litigation.
 He advises clients in matters relating to systems failure, international joint ventures, fraud recoveries, warranty disputes, employment disputes and intellectual property disputes including trademarks, passing off actions, copyright, confidential information and license disputes.

-Admitted as a solicitor in England and Wales, he is a member of the Law Society of England and Wales, the London Solicitors Litigation Association, the Society for Computers and Law and the Computer Law Association.
-Mr. Cohen has written and presented extensively in the areas of commercial and information technology law and is competent in both French and German.
+Admitted as a solicitor in England and Wales, he is a member of the Law Society of England and Wales.
+He has written and presented extensively in the areas of commercial and information technology law and is competent in both French and German.

 Mr. Cohen is a 1991 graduate of The College of Law, Chancery Lane and a graduate of Christ Church, Oxford.